What is “Self-Directed Education”?

-Evolutionary psychologist Peter Gray has identified six conditions that optimize self-directed education, based on observations of children in hunter-gatherer cultures as well as children in modern alternative schools (and "home schools") designed to support SDE:
+Evolutionary psychologist Peter Gray has identified six conditions that optimize Self-Directed Education, based on observations of children in hunter-gatherer cultures as well as children in modern alternative schools (and "home schools") designed to support SDE:

 - The clear understanding that children are responsible for their own education.
 This is not to say that they make a conscious decision to self-educate.
 Rather, the responsibility arises from children's natural desire for autonomy and self-empowerment, in the absence of any adults imposing an educational agenda.

 - Opportunity to play with the tools of the culture.
-For hunter-gatherer children, such tools may include bows and arrows, digging sticks, and drums; for modern children, the tools include books, computers, cooking apparatus, wheeled vehicles, etc. Children are naturally interested in any tool or technology that appears to empower the adults around them.
+For hunter-gatherer children, such tools may include bows and arrows, digging sticks, and drums; for modern children, the tools include books, computers, cooking apparatus, bicycles, etc. Children are naturally interested in any tool or technology that appears to empower the adults around them.

 - Access to a variety of caring adults who are helpers, not judges.
 Young people feel more at ease and free to seek support from helpful adults who are not focused on evaluating, testing, grading, praising or criticizing.
 Such adults avoid offering the kind of unsolicited "help" that carries implied judgments, but they do provide support when children request it.